philippe44/AirConnect/README.md

 To start or stop manually the service, type `sudo service airupnp start|stop` in a command line window

-To disable the service `sudo systemctl disable airupnp.service`
+To disable the service, type `sudo systemctl disable airupnp.service`

 ## Start automatically in MacOS (credits @aiwipro)